 VOTES OF MEMBERS

-18. Every member shall have one vote and no more.
+- Every member shall have one vote and no more.

-19. Unless otherwise determined by a general meeting, the number of Directors shall not be less than 5 or more than 20.
+- Unless otherwise determined by a general meeting, the number of Directors shall not be less than 5 or more than 20.
 The subscribers to the Memorandum of Association shall be the first Directors of the Association.

-20. Subject to the right of the membership of the Association to review and amend such provisions, the Directors shall be determined as follows:
+- Subject to the right of the membership of the Association to review and amend such provisions, the Directors shall be determined as follows:

-a.
-Up to 20 Directors of the Association shall be elected at the Annual General Meeting of the Association from the regular membership;
+- Up to 20 Directors of the Association shall be elected at the Annual General Meeting of the Association from the regular membership;

-23. Meetings of the Board of Directors shall be held as often as the business of the Association may require and shall be called by the Secretary.
+- Meetings of the Board of Directors shall be held no less than eight times per year and shall be called by the Secretary.
 A meeting of Directors may be held at the close of every ordinary or annual general meeting of the Association without notice.
-Notice of all other meetings, specifying the time and place thereof, shall be given either orally or in writing to each Director within a reasonable time before the meeting is to take place, but non-receipt of such notice by any Director shall not invalidate the proceedings at any meeting at the Board of Directors.(electronic notice)
+Notice of all other meetings, specifying the time and place thereof, shall be given in electronic notice to each Director within a one week’s time before the meeting is to take place, but non-receipt of such notice by any Director shall not invalidate the proceedings at any meeting at the Board of Directors.

-24. No business shall be transacted at any meeting of the Board of Directors unless one-third of the Directors are present at the meeting.
+- No business shall be transacted at any meeting of the Board of Directors unless one-third of the Directors are present at the meeting.